CarolinaGuzman89/CarolinaGuzman89/README.md

 I'm a Front-End Developer  💻.
 I decided to start programming in 2020, because I like the idea of creating web applications by myself, and that people can use them in their daily lives 🌎.

 #### About me:
-I like to work with these technologies 👇
+I work with these technologies 👇

 ✅ Languages : JavaScript, HTML, CSS.